 Recognition Matters

-When twice exceptional kids go unrecognized, they may develop low self-esteem, experience mood disorders, or disengage from school.
-But with the right supports, twice exceptional individuals can thrive at each stage of life – from elementary school to high school and even into adulthood.
+When twice exceptional kids go unrecognized, they may develop low self-esteem, experience anxiety or depression, or disengage from school entirely.
+But with the right supports, twice exceptional individuals can thrive at each stage of life, from elementary school to high school and even into adulthood.
+At Edcommodate, we specialize in psychoeducational assessments and giftedness assessments to help families better understand their learning needs.